Tips and tricks

 Jira Core is a powerful tool for managing your team's work.
 But not all teams are the same.
 Marketing teams do things their way and operations teams do things another way.
 Jira Core allows you to customize things your way.

 Note that some customizations are global, meaning they can effect teams in other projects.
 Always consult your Jira Core administrator before making any changes.

 If you're the totally new to Jira Core, the Jira Core administrator needs to do some set up before your team can get to work.
-They can use this helpful tutorial, or refer to the Jira application administration documentation to find out all the main configurations.
+They can use this helpful tutorial, or refer to the Administering JIRA Cloud applications documentation to find out all the main configurations.

 Project administrators also need to set up a few things, especially if they are not the Jira Core administrator as well.
 They can also follow the instructional path on getting started.

 Jira Core is designed to only allow one user to be assigned to an issue (i.e. task or card) at any one time.
 This suits most teams perfectly, but some teams work differently.

 You can quickly add multiple issues to your project from the board.
 To do this, select + Create in the left-most board column, complete the summary and save.
 Note that if you have any mandatory fields for issues you create, clicking + Create will take you to the Create dialog.

 There's two ways you can let multiple people work on a single issue.